DuckyMomo20012/traffic-sign-detection/README.md

 - Go to localhost:3000

-- Go to tab "Upload image", upload image to detect
+- Go to tab "Upload image", upload image to detect (you can use file `traffic-sign.jpg`)

 - Go to tab "Home, click "Run model"